Galadria's Choice: Part Two

 As she awaited to her doom, Galadria felt an odd sense of peace; she no longer feared death and the tears she had shed had been for her unborn child.
 If only she had been able to make the choice Sulos had asked her to make, she would now be free.
 But it would have been at the expense of one of her fellow Spectral Knights and she knew she would never be able to live with herself under those circumstances.

 "Not if I can help it!" retorted Cravex, assuming his Phylot form and flying after Galadria and Arzon.
 He was swiftly followed by Mortdredd, who boarded the Sky-Claw and took to the air in hot pursuit, smiling to himself as he did so; if he succeeded in bringing down Arzon and Galadria, Darkstorm was sure to reward him handsomely.
-Then again, Mortdredd was blindly loyal to Darkstorm and would have gone after the two Spectral Knights anyway if he thought doing so would please his leader . . .
-With slow deliberation, he pressed a button on the Sky-Claw's control panel; seconds later, a large winged creature materialised from the vehicle and took off after Galadria and Arzon.
+Then again, Mortdredd was blindly loyal to Darkstorm and would have gone after the two Spectral Knights anyway if he thought doing so would please his leader.
+With slow deliberation, Mortdredd pressed a button on the Sky-Claw's control panel; seconds later, a large winged creature materialised from the vehicle and took off after Galadria and Arzon.

 But Mortdredd's moment of triumph was not to be; before the creature could attack, it was hit by two balls of blue fire and vanished instantly.
-Glancing in the direction the fire had come from, Mortdredd saw Cryotek and Feryl gaining on him in the hover-pods.
+Glancing in the direction the fire had come from, Mortdredd saw Cryotek and Feryl gaining on him in the Hover Pods.
 As the two Spectral Knights drew level with each other, Cryotek flashed a quick thumbs-up signal to Feryl.
-"You take this toady," he told the younger knight.
-"I'll deal with Cravex!"
+"I'll deal with Cravex," he told the younger knight.
+"You take this toady!"
+He nodded towards Mortdredd.

 "Oh no, Feryl!"
 Mortdredd retorted, still struggling to regain control.
 "You're the one who's going down!"